paraglider-project/paraglider/CONTRIBUTING.md

 ## Building the code

-Invisinets uses a Makefile to build the repository and automate most common repository tasks.
+Paraglider uses a Makefile to build the repository and automate most common repository tasks.

 You can run `make` (no additional arguments) to see the list of targets and their descriptions.